quadtrix/gobuilder/README.md

 ## Features
 - Build complete projects including all its dependencies
 - Use specific versions or branches of dependencies
-- Build for all Go-supported OSes and architectures (can be limited to 64-bit OSes and architectures if your project requires it)
+- Build for all Go-supported OSes and architectures
 - Do a quick build (dependencies are not updated and not built)

 ## Help